Trader Tax Status: How To Qualify

 - Taxpayers’ trading activity must be substantial, regular, frequent and continuous.

-- The taxpayer must seek to catch the swings in the daily market movements and profit from these short-term changes rather than profiting from long-term holding of investments.
+- The taxpayer must seek to catch the swings in the daily market movements and profit from these short-term changes rather than profiting from the long-term holding of investments.

 Our golden rules* for qualification are based on years of experience.
 The trader has: